hexadog/laravel-menus-manager/README.md

 <!-- omit in toc -->
 ## Credits
+- This package is inspired by the work of [rinvex/laravel-menus](https://github.com/rinvex/laravel-menus)
 - Logo made by [DesignEvo free logo creator](https://www.designevo.com/logo-maker/)

 <!-- omit in toc -->